Debugging JavaScript in Chrome

 “Selected context only” is an excellent selection for applications that have a lot of communication between components.
 When this setting is checked, only the currently in context JS code can print to the console.
 This allows you to be more specific about what logs you want to see.

-“LogXMLHTTPRequests” is very strait forwards, it toggles the logging of XMLHTTP requests.
+“LogXMLHTTPRequests” is very straightforward, it toggles the logging of XMLHTTP requests.
 I leave off unless needed.

 The next option “show timestamps” is useful for one thing mainly: simple, quick performance tests.
 In particular testing HTTP request performance.
 Here is an example: